 After I got back onboard I had 2 small pieces of baklava (μπακλαβαδάκια) from the box that was kindly given to me by Mr. Michalis in Kalymnos.
 I then did some cleaning inside the cabins and washed down the cockpit that by now was once again full crumbs.

 In the mean time, the Greek Weather service has issued gale warnings covering most of the Aegean.
-The forecasts for Patmos call for NW winds of force 7 with high gusts.
+The forecasts for Patmos called for NW winds of force 7 with high gusts.

 I got word from Alice that she is with our daughter Corinna and grandson Rohan who are now at Laramie, Wyoming.
 I also got word from my Samian sailing friend Stamatis Skoutas.
 He is in Lakki and will be sailing west.
 In the mean time, my other sailing friend Turgut Ayker is with a large group in a motor cruiser in Agathonisi and will also be going to Lakki and then SE.
 I guess I have missed them all by one day and will not cross paths with them this time.

 In the afternoon there was entertainment.
 A chartered sailboat arrived full of young people of both sexes.
 One of them immediately started preparing to kite ski.
 It took almost an hour to get ready: inflate the ribs of the kite, arrange all the harnesses, etc. Eventually he was in the water and the kite took off to the air.
 He stood on his board and off he went with amazing speed and grace.
 He skied all over this cove and the next one, around the islets, on and on.
 What a show!